 Augusta, ME 04333-0035

-The Conditional licensure - Licensed Professional Counselor (CL-LPC) is the first level of licensure in Maine.
-To be eligible to apply for the second level of licensure, Licensed Professional Counselor (LPC), additional supervised clinical experience hours and continuing education hours are required.
-For information on how to upgrade your Conditional licensure - Licensed Professional Counselor to the Licensed Professional Counselor (LPC) review the Board’s website.
+The Conditional Clinical Professional Counselor (XL) is the first level of clinical licensure in Maine.
+To be eligible to apply for the second level of clinical licensure, Clinical Professional Counselor (CC), additional supervised clinical experience hours, exam, and continuing education hours are required.
+To transition from conditional licensure to the CC, applicants need to hold their XL (or equivalent license) for at least 2 years while obtaining the required amount of licensed supervised work experience hours and supervision hours.
+For information on how to upgrade your Conditional Clinical Professional Counselor (XL) to the Clinical Professional Counselor (CC) review the Board’s website.

 State Agency Contact Information: